Warm weather brings with it tick season! Is your dog prepared?

 As the weather warms, the dogs go roaming and the ticks come crawling.
-Tick-borne diseases, such as Lyme disease, Ehrlichia, Anaplasma, Babesiosis, and Rocky Mountain Spotted Fever, can lead to catastrophic health issues.
+Tick bites can result in tick-borne diseases, such as Lyme disease, Ehrlichia, Anaplasma, Babesiosis, and Rocky Mountain Spotted Fever.
+These diseases can lead to catastrophic health issues in your pet.

-The eggs are laid on the ground via the female tick, often nestled in the grass, on- or off-trail.
+Black-legged adult female ticks lay eggs on the ground, often nestled in the grass, on- or off-trail.
 If they get stuck to clothes, fur, or body parts, they can be transferred back into or around the home where the environment is usually still conducive to hatching, leading to an infestation.

-A female tick very rarely passes on diseases to her offspring.
-Instead, it is when the ticks begin consuming blood meals as larva, nymph, and adult that they contract bacterial illnesses.
+A female tick very rarely passes on infectious diseases to her offspring.
+Instead, it is when the ticks begin consuming blood meals as larvae, nymph, and adult that they contract bacterial illnesses.

 The nymph stage, just before adulthood in the tick lifecycle, is the most likely to transmit disease, in part because their small size makes them less noticeable than the mature ones.
 Also, nymphs ticks have already begun feeding on mice and other small rodents that could carry the different types of bacteria, including tularemia (rabbit fever).

 If a tick does attach to your dog, don't panic.
 Remove the tick and then monitor for signs of a tick-borne illness.
 A simple blood test at the vet can also check for such diseases.
 In most cases, the tick has to have been attached for 24-48 hours in order to transmit disease.

 Not every tick is infected either--in fact, most aren't.
 But it's always good to be prepared, particularly with dogs who, due to their wayfaring tendencies, are more likely to pick up multiple ticks on a hike than humans.
 That being said, tick populations and documented cases of tick-borne diseases are on the rise.